Blood borne pathogen - educational exposure protocol

 - If exposure is to the eyes, flush eyes with water or normal saline solution for several minutes.

-2) If you are located in Chandler Medical Center, locate a "red exposure packet" in your patient care area, this contains the Reportable Occurrence form and the Occupational Exposure form.
+2) If you are located in Chandler Medical Center, locate a "red exposure packet" in your patient care area; this contains the Reportable Occurrence form and the Occupational Exposure form.
+Red packets are also available 24/7 in two central locations on the UK HealthCare Campus: the Central Staffing office at Chandler

-If you are located in UK HealthCare Good Samaritan, page the nursing House Supervisor.
+If you are located in UK Good Samaritan Hospital, page the nursing House Supervisor.

 3) At any training site (UK or off-site) immediately contact University Health Services (UHS) at 859-323-2778 (APPT).
 UHS is responsible for your overall care.
 To the degree possible, know if your source patient has risk factors for HIV or Hepatitis.